pavithra-dev2003/javasample/README.md

 DOCKER_PASSWORD → Your Docker Hub password or access token

-Docker Image Naming
+📦 Docker Image Naming

 The image will be pushed to Docker Hub as:

 <docker_username>/javaexample:<github_run_number>

-Example:
+4. Run the Container

-pavithra123/javaexample:15
+docker run -p 8080:8080 <docker_username>/javaexample:local